Nasir El-Rufai: Controversies and public image

-In December 2021, International Christian Concern a Christian organisation published a report alleging that El-Rufai punished Christian protestors in Kaduna State.
-The report details two incidents in which El-Rufai responded to protests by putting the protesting community under house arrest.
-The first of these lockdown orders was in December 2016 in Jema'a Local Government area and the second stretched 72 days starting in June 2020.
+In December 2021, International Christian Concern a Christian non-governmental organization (NGO) published a report alleging that El-Rufai punished Christian protestors in Kaduna State.
+The report details two incidents in which El-Rufai responded to protests by putting the protesting community under communal house arrest, preventing them from tending to their farms and making early warnings of attacks—which soon came—impossible.
+Citing local witnesses, the report indicates that non-Christian Fulani communities were not similarly locked down.

+The report of the NGO indicates that first of these lockdown orders was in December 2016 in Jema'a Local Government area and the second stretched 72 days starting in June 2020, but that the pattern included at least six targeted lockdowns.
+The second lockdown referred to by the International Christian Concern coincided with broader responses due to the COVID-19 pandemic, but was selectively and lethally enforced against Christian communities, according to sources cited though non-Christians were certainly impacted by COVID-19 restrictions as well.

-The report says that eleven villagers were killed in the 2016 lockdown.
-The report lists a number of attacks that happened during the 2020 lockdown and alleges that a total of about 120 villagers were killed at that time.
-The report also states that El-Rufai has punished protestors with these lockdown orders at least six times since the first incident in 2016 and goes on to document El-Rufai's large wealth as evidenced by his and his family's wide international travels, extravagant lifestyle, and the fact that he sends one of his sons to a private boarding school in Canada where tuition runs about $44,000 USD per year.
-The report concludes by calling for international governments to sanction El-Rufai for his actions.
+Reports indicate that eleven villagers were killed during the 2016 lockdown.
+The report lists a number of attacks that happened during the 2020 lockdown due to COVID-19 pandemic, and alleges that a total of about 120 villagers were killed at that time.
+The report also alleges that El-Rufai has punished protestors with these lockdown orders at least six times since the first incident in 2016.

+The report goes on to document El-Rufai's vast wealth as evidenced by his and his family's wide international travels, 'extravagant' lifestyle, and the fact that he sends one of his sons to a private boarding school in Canada where tuition runs about $44,000 USD per year.
+El-Rufai has long been a wealthy man, notably gaining significant wealth through government contracts early in his career.
+He faced charges for financial mishandling at the time and fled the country, before charges were dropped and he returned.